FlareXes/Hashnode/clducg7l2000d09l0a0ywe6aw.md

 For me, It is straightforward, I don't like bloat.
 Session has a simple, clean and beautiful UI with fewer unnecessary features.
 I rarely use my phone number and Session doesn't require one.
 And, It routes all the text messages through an onion network.
 And, forget to mention the real reason, They got a nice promotion video.
 You have to watch this.

 %[https://www.youtube.com/watch?v=6664mpKmccA]

-> **Kudos to Session**, For Showing Developers That The Integration Of **Crypto Stuff** In An Application Doesn't Need To Be Complex And Bloat For Users.

 # How Do They Make Profit?